5 Things to know about using mobile banking apps safely

 You would have come across this warning plenty of times — your bank doesn’t require sensitive information like your Mobile Banking PIN, passwords and even Login IDs via calls or text messages.
 Even then, many Mobile Banking users ignore this warning and reveal sensitive information to hackers.

 Here are a few tips to protect yourself from phishing texts/calls:

-- Don’t provide account information – login Id, password and answer to your security question.
-Your bank will never ask for this information.
+- Don’t provide account information such as Login ID, Password or the answer to your security question.
+Your bank will never ask for such information.